adamse4atwit/Penny/README.md

         └── config/             Asset category definitions and helpers
 ```

 **Data model.** A `User` owns many `Portfolio` rows.
 Each portfolio holds `Asset` rows (stocks: ticker, shares, purchase price) and `PhysicalAsset` rows (items: name, category, make/model, condition, a JSON `specs` blob for category-specific fields, purchase price and year, location).
-Physical assets also carry Penny's estimate — `est_low`, `est_high`, `est_summary`, `estimated_at` — populated when the user asks for one.
+Physical assets also carry Penny's estimate, `est_low`, `est_high`, `est_summary`, `estimated_at`, populated when the user asks for one.

 **Auth.** Register and login are open; everything else requires a JWT bearer token. `get_current_user_id` in `routes/portfolio.py` decodes the token and every query filters on the resulting owner ID, so users only ever see their own data.

-**AI.** Both Claude calls use tool schemas rather than free text, so the backend gets typed fields back and the frontend renders them directly — no markdown ever reaches the page. `report_insight` returns a headline, observations, and suggestions; `report_estimate` returns a low/high resale range plus a summary.
+**AI.** Both Claude calls use tool schemas rather than free text, so the backend gets typed fields back and the frontend renders them directly, no markdown ever reaches the page. `report_insight` returns a headline, observations, and suggestions; `report_estimate` returns a low/high resale range plus a summary.

 ## Prerequisites